Violence against women in Mexico: Neoliberalism and gendered economic insecurity

+Gender-based violence as a postcolonial legacy

 One of the most visible and devastating manifestations of these intersecting forces is the high rate of gender-based violence in Mexico, particularly femicide—the intentional killing of women because of their gender.
-According to Amnesty International (2016), the Mexican legal system often fails to investigate or prosecute cases of violence against women, leading to a culture of impunity that further emboldens perpetrators.
+According to Amnesty International (2016), the Mexican legal system often fails to investigate or prosecute cases of violence against women, leading to a culture of impunity that further emboldens perpetrators.There are noted times when the investigative process was inconsistent or incomplete, further contributing to perceptions on impunity.
 Victims are frequently blamed, their cases dismissed, and justice delayed or denied altogether.

 This systemic failure cannot be separated from the postcolonial power structures that normalize the marginalization and devaluation of women.
 Cultural attitudes shaped by both colonial patriarchal norms and modern media representations continue to portray women as subordinate and objectified, reinforcing cycles of abuse.
 As Pick, Contreras, and Barker-Aguilar (2015) note, deeply entrenched machismo and institutional corruption intersect to create a social environment in which violence against women is both normalized and rarely punished.

-The city of Ciudad Juárez, often cited as the epicenter of Mexico’s femicide crisis, exemplifies this phenomenon.
+The city of Ciudad Juárez, often cited as the epicenter of Mexico's femicide crisis, exemplifies this phenomenon.
 Since the 1990s, hundreds of women—many of them maquiladora workers—have been murdered with little to no legal recourse.
 The violence in Juárez and beyond reflects a broader crisis of state accountability and social indifference to the lives of marginalized women (BBC News, 2022).

 International and grassroots feminist organizations have been instrumental in drawing attention to this crisis, pressuring both domestic and international bodies to take action.
+Multiple of these organizations have criticized the government for insufficient or uneven implementation of policies addressing gender-based violence.
 Their work highlights the importance of viewing gender-based violence not just as individual acts of cruelty but as symptoms of larger structural inequalities rooted in colonialism, economic policy, and cultural hegemony.